For purposes of this post, read "Legs whose potassium is gone."

 In any case, what I did was order potassium capsules… When they arrived and I read the label more critically, I realized that 98 mg. of potassium was the proverbial “drop in a bucket” given that I need 4,700 mg. of potassium a day.

-Previously I had thought a banana every so often, and potatoes now and then, provided more than enough potassium.
+Previously I’d thought a banana every so often, and potatoes now and then, provided more than enough potassium.
 Boy, was I wrong.
 Now I order unsalted peanuts in the shell for the squirrels and me.
 Peanuts are rich in potassium and protein.
-(Protein can help reduce pain.)
+(Protein, as an aside, can help reduce pain.)

 To my complete and utter surprise, once I began having a lot more potassium every day I regained strength.
 My legs no longer felt heavy and the shaking I’d been having when I tried to stand up, even walk with my rolling walker, went away.